yaniv-golan/dlzoom/docs/zoom-app/doc.md

 - Code and issues: https://github.com/yaniv-golan/dlzoom

 **Support**
-- Open a GitHub issue in the project repository or email the maintainer at <your‑support‑email>.
+- Open a GitHub issue in the project repository or email the maintainer at support@dlzoom.com.

 For details on the broker endpoints and set‑up, see `zoom-broker/README.md` in the repository.